 Contact: Lauren Brendel, M.S.

-“Bozeman Health is proud to care for our community and, as part of our Culture of Excellence, seeks for excellence and improvement in all we do.
-Within the last year, we’ve been able to experience advancement in areas of security, interoperability, population health, and analytics that allows us to best support our continuous improvement efforts toward quality and patient safety,” shared Bozeman Health Chief Information Officer Tamara Havenhill-Jacobs.
-“We’re proud to be commended by our peers and honored to serve our community by ensuring our information technology systems help us live our mission of improving community health and quality of life.”
+“Bozeman Health is proud to care for our community and continuously pursue excellence and improvement in all we do.
+Navigating the challenges of the pandemic while maintaining a focus on supporting and also implementing tools and technologies that support our staff delivering quality care is something we are both proud of and are grateful we were able to accomplish,” shared Tamara Havenhill-Jacobs, Bozeman Health chief information officer.
+“We remain proud of the recognition by our peers and honored to serve our community by ensuring our information technology systems help us live our mission of improving community health and quality of life.”

 Each participating organization received a customized benchmarking report, an overall score and scores for individual levels in eight segments: infrastructure; security; business/disaster recovery; administrative/supply chain; analytics/data management; interoperability/population health; patient engagement; and clinical quality/safety.
 Participants can use the report and scores to identify strengths and opportunities for improvement.
 Participants also received certification based on their overall performance, with level 10 being the highest.

 This is the third year that CHIME has conducted the survey and overseen the program.
 In each successive year, CHIME has expanded the survey to capture more types of organizations that serve patients across the continuum of care.
 CHIME also continues to promote the program internationally to provide a global overview of digital health advancements.

 As in past years, CHIME will publish an industry trends report based on Digital Health Most Wired responses from U.S. participants.
 The 2021 National Trends Report is scheduled to be released in October during CHIME21 in San Diego.
 For more information about the CHIME Digital Health Most Wired program, please go here.